CharlieSong1999/Demo/Readme.md

 ### Config

-Config files was placed in `config`
+Config files were placed in `config`

 ### Control Parameter Recommendation